 During her stay several puppies were abandoned near a rubbish dump and the PAWS team went to their rescue.
-Emily fell in love with 'Freddie'(see above photo) and he is now living happily back in the beautiful Yorkshire Dales with Emily and her family.
+Emily fell in love with 'Freddie'(see photo above) and he is now living happily back in the beautiful Yorkshire Dales with Emily and her family.

 Good News for Bella: March 2017

 Bella, a white Labrador cross was found in a pitiful state and rescued in December 2016 by PAWS.
-Since then she has been cared for at the clinic in Magazia by volunteers and has blossomed into a loving and affectionate dog.
-She was brought back to the UK by one of the PAWS vets, Andrea Rhodes and has been adopted by a close friend.
+She was cared for at the clinic in Magazia for 4 months by volunteers and blossomed into a loving and affectionate dog.
+She was brought back to the UK by one of the PAWS vets, Andrea Rhodes (see photo above) and has been adopted by a close friend.
 PAWS is delighted that there is a happy ending for Bella.

 Numerous puppies were found on Paxos in 2016.
 Some were re-homed on Paxos and some were adopted abroad.
 Helen and Mike who live in the French Alps adopted 3 puppies who have all been named after Greek beers!
 They will keep Mythos (chocolate colured) and the other two ( Nissos and Fix) when old enough, will travel to the UK and live in Edwinstowe at the edge of Sherwood Forest with Helen's parents.
 Gina Bastard who spends several months on Paxos every year has adopted Daisy & Pluto (see adjacent photo) and all are happily living together in Devon.
 Eve Jones who was holidaying in Paxos in July adopted another puppy called Spyros and brought him back to the UK.